bpodchezertsev/awesome-tech-designs/Airplane.Other.md

 Project highlights vision of an optimized airplane.

-[Top claim](readme.md#top-claim): Last prototype claimed to be the most fuel-efficient airplane (in that class) ever built.
 [Top loss](readme.md#top-loss): Last prototype claimed to be the most fuel-efficient airplane (in that class) ever built.

 Number built: 1